Behind the Laughter: Plot

 Fox puts the show on hiatus since none of the Simpsons will talk to each other.
 The members pursue independent endeavors: Homer becomes a character actor in stage productions such as Rent II: Condo Fever; Bart replaces Lorenzo Lamas as the star of the syndicated action show Renegade; Marge creates a nightclub act performing Bob Marley's song "I Shot the Sheriff"; and Lisa writes Where Are My Residuals?, a tell-all book about her negative experiences from working on the show, such as Homer's spiking of her cereal with anti-growth hormones.
 Bringing the family back together seems impossible until Dr. Hibbert's old fraternity brother, country singer Willie Nelson, puts on a phony awards ceremony to reconcile the family.
 In an emotional reunion, they embrace and forgive their mistakes, and look forward to many more years of The Simpsons.

-The episode ends with an epilogue, in which Forbes states, "...the future looks brighter than ever for this northern Kentucky family".
+The episode ends with an epilogue, in which Forbes states that "the future looks brighter than ever for this northern Kentucky family".
 (Note: In keeping with the long-running joke of Springfield's unknown and unidentifiable location, the writers did not want to "pin [the location] down for the fans," and with knowledge that the episode would rerun twice, had Forbes record several alternate locations aside from the original version's "northern Kentucky" (such as "southern Illinois"), which were seen on Fox reruns.
 Each of the alternate locations, including "southern Missouri" and the unused "small island of Lanai," can be found as an easter egg on the eleventh season DVD set.)
-Following the epilogue, the Simpson family is shown in a video editing room, viewing a scene from an upcoming episode from the next season, in which the family wins a trip to Delaware.
+In an editing room, the Simpsons are shown viewing a scene from an upcoming episode from the next season, in which the family express enthusiasm about winning a trip to Delaware.
 (Note: This plot device, as well as the dialogue from this scene, would actually be used in the final episode of the next season, "Simpsons Tall Tales".)
 Seemingly in response to the stilted and unfunny quality of the proceedings, Homer quietly assures the editor that the next season will be the last.
 The final scene is a mock teaser for an "upcoming episode" of Behind the Laughter about Huckleberry Hound, in which he reveals that he is gay.